Sustainability | Sustainability Management Fund Procurement through ESG FinanceFund Procurement through Sustainability-Linked Finance

 2. Maintain “A” or “A-” for the CDP Climate Change score in the calendar year 2025.

-3. Achieve to raise the ratio of renewal energy sources to 50% of electricity consumption in fiscal 2026.
+3. Achieve to raise the ratio of renewal energy sources to 50% of electricity consumption in FY March 2026.

 If we fail to achieve two or more of the above three SPTs, we will make donations to public interest incorporated associations, public interest incorporated foundations, international organizations, NPO certified by local governments, local governments, and other similar organizations that engage in environmental conservation activities, in the total cumulative amount equivalent to 0.3% of the bond issue amount before the redemption of the bonds.
 In addition to TDK’s own ESG initiatives, we will generate additional positive impact by supporting activities through donations.